Neocyema

 Neocyema erythrosoma is a species of pelagic fish, a deep-water bobtail snipe eel in the family Cyematidae.
 It is the only member of its genus, Neocyema.
 It was first described by Peter Castle in 1978 after two specimens were caught at great depths in the south Atlantic Ocean in 1971.
 Further specimens have since been caught in the North Atlantic.

 Description

 Neocyema erythrosoma has an elongated arrow-shaped body and grows to a maximum length of 16 cm.
 It is laterally compressed and has a long narrow snout with delicate, fine-boned jaws and small teeth.
 The eyes are also small and the whole fish is a bright orange-red colour.
-Muscle bands known as myomeres can be seen through the transparent skin.
+N. erythrosoma has transparent skin, which leaves the myomeres, its bands of muscle, visible.
 The skeleton lacks a number of bones that are found in other ray-finned fish; there is no opercular bones or pectoral girdle and only a single branchial arch.